pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/create-vm/create-vm.md

     ![Create Token](images/CreateToken.png)

-5. Select *Copy* under Generated Token and paste it in the text editor.
+5. Select *Copy* under Generated Token and paste it in your text editor.
 We cannot copy it later.
-You need to use this in Task 4 of this lab.
 Click *Close*.

     ![Copy Token](images/CopyToken.png)

-## Task 5: Accepting the license for WebLogic Server Images in Oracle Container Registry
+## Task 4: Accepting the license for WebLogic Server Images in Oracle Container Registry

+In this task, we accept the license agreement for WebLogic Server images resides in Oracle Container Registry.
+As in Lab 3, we will use WebLogic Server 12.2.1.3.0 image as our Primary Image.
+So, to get access to WebLogic Server Images, we accept the license agreement in this task.

 1. Click the link for the Oracle Container Registry [https://container-registry.oracle.com/](https://container-registry.oracle.com/) and sign in.
 For this, you need an Oracle Account.
     ![Container Registry Sign In](images/ContainerRegistrySignIn.png)